 (b) Medical Education.
 An applicant for an initial full license shall have completed and attended for four academic years of instruction, of not less than 32 weeks in each academic year, or courses which in the opinion of the Board are equivalent thereto, in one or more legally chartered medical schools, and have received the degree of doctor of medicine from a medical school accredited by the LCME, or a doctor of osteopathy degree from an osteopathic school accredited by the AOA.

-(c) Post-graduate Medical Training.
+(c) Postgraduate Medical Training.
 Each applicant for a full license, whose application is received by the Board on or after February 1, 2012, must have completed two years of post-graduate medical training in an ACGME or AOA approved, or accredited Canadian program.
 In the case of sub-specialty clinical fellowship programs, however, the Board may accept post-graduate training in a hospital that has an ACGME or AOA approved, or accredited Canadian, post-graduate medical training program in the primary specialty.
 In its discretion, the Board may consider an applicant who has completed one year of ACGME or AOA approved, or accredited Canadian, post-graduate training and who:

-1. Holds a current, active, unrestricted medical license in another state; and
+1. Holds a current, active, unrestricted full medical license in another state; and

 2. Demonstrates continuous clinical activity; and

-3. Is Board certified by either ABMS or AOA.
+3. Is board certified by either ABMS or AOA.

 (d) Examination.
 An applicant for full licensure shall fulfill the examination requirements for licensure as set forth in 243 CMR 2.02(3) or (4), whichever applies; and

 (e) Pain Management Training.
 Applicants who prescribe controlled substances shall, as a prerequisite to obtaining or renewing a medical license, complete appropriate pain management training and opioid education, according to M.G.L. c.
 94C, § 18 and 243 CMR 2.00.
 Pain Management training shall consist of at least three credits of Board-approved continuing professional development and may be used toward the required ten credits of risk management training.